 Web Content Display

-Cherelle Perry received a Bachelor of Arts in mass communication with a concentration in print journalism at Albany State University in spring 2013.
-She is currently working as an administrative assistant in the College of Education while pursuing a master’s degree in public administration at ASU.
+Danyelle Gary received a Bachelor of Arts in print journalism at Hampton University in May 2012.
+She is currently working as a publications specialist in the Office of University Communications at ASU.

 Bria Ragland, an ASU sophomore mass communication major from Lawrenceville, Ga., assisted with this story.